imgag/megSAP/doc/settings.md

 # Settings

-## Section 'tools-ngs'
+## Section 'tools'

-Paths of general NGS tools.
+Paths of locally installed tools.
 Paths are preset and should not be changed unless you want to exchange a tool.

-## Section 'tools-longread'

-Paths of tools used in long-read pipeline.
-Paths are preset and should not be changed unless you want to exchange a tool.

-## Section 'tools-ngs-somatic'

-Paths of tools used in somatic pipeline.
-Paths are preset and should not be changed unless you want to exchange a tool.

-## Section 'tools-ngs-rna'

-Paths of tools used in RNA pipeline.
-Paths are preset and should not be changed unless you want to exchange a tool.

-## Section 'tools-primer'
+## Section 'tools-data'

-Paths of tools used for primer design.
+Paths of downloaded data used by specific tools.
-Paths are preset and should not be changed unless you want to exchange a tool.
+Paths are preset and should not be changed unless you want to change where the data is stored.

 ## Section 'apptainer-container'